Illinois Compiled Statutes

 and to protect the public.

-In establishing the elective curriculum, the Advisory Council shall consider
+In establishing a recommendation to the Department regarding the elective curriculum, the Board shall consider

 subjects that cover